Quality Engineer

 Reporting:

-Prepare and present regular quality reports to senior management, highlighting key performance indicators, trends, and areas for improvement.About You:
+Prepare and present regular quality reports to senior management, highlighting key performance indicators, trends, and areas for improvement.Key Requirements:

 Qualification (or equivalent experience) in Engineering, Materials Science, or a related field.

-Proven experience (2+ years) in a quality engineering role within the manufacturing sector, ideally in metals manufacturing
+Proven experience (2+ years) in a quality engineering role within the manufacturing sector, preferably in steel or metalworking industries.

 Strong knowledge of quality management systems (ISO 9001 or equivalent).